shishupalsahu/RateMyStore/README.md

 # RateMyStore - A Full-Stack Store Rating Application
 RateMyStore is a complete web application that allows users to register, find local stores, and submit ratings.
-The application features a robust backend built with Node.js and Express, a MongoDB database, and a secure authentication system.
+The application features a robust backend built with Node.js and Express, a MySql database, and a secure authentication system.
 It supports three distinct user roles: Normal User, Store Owner, and System Administrator, each with their own dedicated interface and functionalities.

 # Features
 User Authentication: Secure user registration and login system using JSON Web Tokens (JWT).
 Passwords are encrypted using bcryptjs.